Sienci-Labs/Resources/longmill/assembly/ytsb-lm-unboxing1.md

 <li><strong>Version 4</strong>: shipped from January 11th, 2021 to August 2nd, 2021</li>
 <li><strong>Version 4b:</strong> current version*</li>
 </ul>

-<p><strong>*<em>Version 4b has a slightly different set of hardware for assembly compared to previous versions.
+<strong><em>*Version 4b has a slightly different set of hardware for assembly compared to previous versions.
 Kits that have this change will have a sticker on their hardware bag to indicate "Batch 5."
-Revisions will be noted in the online and PDF assembly instructions as you put your machine together. <br /></em></strong></p>
+Revisions will be noted in the online and PDF assembly instructions as you put your machine together.</em></strong>

-<p>This section of the Resources will always have the assembly instructions for our most recent LongMill version, but a PDF form of both the current version and all previous versions can also be downloaded below if needed:</p>
+This section of the Resources will always have the assembly instructions for our most recent LongMill version, but a PDF form of both the current version and all previous versions can also be downloaded below if needed:
-<p><!-- wp:table --></p>

 <table class="unboxing-table" style="height: 100px; margin-left: auto; margin-right: auto; margin-bottom: -30px; text-align: center; border-collapse: collapse; table-layout: fixed;" width="95%">
 <tbody>
 <tr>